yasharthratan/Image-Uploader/README.md

 - Fork the project and download as a zip.
 - Now extract and open the folder.
-- Now open the folder with terminal.
+- Now open the folder with terminal and go to Image_uploader .
 - Run commands: npm install nodemon server.js
-- The server started locally at the port shown on terminal.
+- The server will start locally at the port shown on terminal.

 ```javascript